January 13, 2017

 Erin E. Syron Ferris, Soo Jeong Kim, and Bernd Schlusche1

 NOTE: This FEDS Note was revised on February 17, 2017 to correct a sentence on the modal path of the unrealized position of the SOMA portfolio.
+This Note was also revised on April 5, 2017 to include a list of references.

 In response to the financial crisis of 2008 and the subsequent recession, the Federal Reserve employed large-scale asset purchases (LSAPs) and a maturity extension program (MEP) with the purpose of reducing longer-term interest rates, and thereby promoting more accommodative financial conditions at a time when the conventional monetary policy tool, the federal funds rate, was at its effective lower bound.
 The accommodation provided by the LSAPs in turn provided critical support to the economy, contributing to lowering the unemployment rate compared to what it would have been in the absence of these policies.2